danilo-montes-code/Algorithms/sorting_algos/bubble-sort/README.md

 # Bubble Sort

 ## General Idea
 In bubble sort, we have the concepts of the sorted and unsorted parts of the array.
+In each iteration, we move the largest item in the unsorted portion of the array to the sorted portion.
+In this way, we move the largest element to the end of the list, similar to how `"bubbles"` rise to the surface.

 **First Iteration**:
 1. Starting with the first element of the array, we compare the element to the next one in the array.